espressif/esptool/CONTRIBUTING.rst

    $ cd esptool
    $ pip install --user -e .

-This will install esptool’s dependencies and create some executable script wrappers in the user’s ``bin`` directory.
+This will install ``esptool.py``’s dependencies and create some executable script wrappers in the user’s ``bin`` directory.
 The wrappers will run the scripts found in the git working directory directly, so any time the working directory contents change it will pick up the new versions.

 It’s also possible to run the scripts directly from the working directory with this Development Mode installation.

-To also install additional tools needed for actually developing and testing esptool, run this command to install a development copy of esptool *plus* packages useful for development:
+To also install additional tools needed for actually developing and testing ``esptool.py``, run this command to install a development copy of ``esptool.py`` *plus* packages useful for development:

 ::